sleepdev/nos/README.md

 Nos is the simplest orm for python.
 It just works.

-    >>> #Primitive types go in and come out as normal python values.
+    Primitive types go in and come out as normal python values.
-    ...

     >>> db_pull( db_push( None ) )
     >>> db_pull( db_push( True ) )
     True